Lombard credit: Etymology

-The term comes from the Lombards, a people who conquered Italy in the 6th century, and settled in the northern region that became known as Lombardy.
-The wealthy cities in this region were the birthplace of modern banking, and many of their inhabitants became notable in Middle Ages throughout Western Europe as bankers, money-lenders and pawn-brokers; London's Lombard Street (1598) originally was occupied by "Lombard" bankers.
+The term originally comes from the Lombards, a people who conquered Italy in the 6th century, and settled in the northern region that became known as Lombardy.
+The wealthy cities in this region were the birthplace of modern banking, and many Lombard bankers became notable in the Middle Ages throughout Western Europe as financiers, moneylenders and pawn-brokers.
+For example, London's Lombard Street (1598) owes its name to such Lombard bankers.